rgugs/Coding_Notes/Python/Notes/Python_Basics/First_Class_Functions.md

 ## Higher Order Function Examples

 Commonly used built in higher order functions in Python include map(), filter(), reduce(), zip(), and sorted().
 You can also create custom higher order functions, such as the custom map function example below. **Lambdas** (unnamed functions with a single expression) are commonly used in higher order functions.
+Other real world uses include logging or timing higher functions.

 ### Custom Map